Kubis10/CounterForMessenger/README.md

 ### If you are interested in contributing to this repository, pull requests are much appreciated.

 ## How to use

+### Facebook has some issues now to download your messages, so have in mind that sometimes messages will not be downloaded‼️

 To use this app you need to download all(recomended) your data directly from Facebook (in JSON format) and unzip all files to one folder.
 <a href="https://github.com/Kubis10/CounterForMessenger#how-to-download-messages">How to download my data?</a>
 <p align="center">